ShreyaDeshmukh17/task7/README.md

 Unhook – Remove YouTube Recommended, Shorts, Comments:
 Description: Hides YouTube distractions like recommended videos, comments, and homepage suggestions to help users focus.
 Trust Level: ✅ Safe and useful — popular among productivity-focused users.

+REMOVED:
+Microsoft Bing Search for Chrome as I use Google very often.

+Also showed the function of Unhook Extension.

+AdsSecured was not removed as it helps me for securing through Ads.